-The blended live-online structure does differ from onsite - but you can be sure of the same, high standard of learning, collaboration and interactivity Tech Futures Lab is renowned for.
-1. Immersion Phase Full-time & Part-time - First 20 weeks of the programme. c.26hrs per week From day one you'll be immersed in practical hands-on experiences.
+The live-online structure does differ from onsite - but you can be sure of the same, high standard of learning, collaboration and interactivity Tech Futures Lab is renowned for.

+1. Immersion Phase Months 1-6 months of programme. c.25hrs per week From day one you'll be immersed in practical hands-on experiences.
 In the scheduled class sessions you'll spend time in conversation with industry experts and recognised innovators, broadening your thinking.
 You'll explore new business models and technologies, develop a deep understanding of the new way of work along with the skills and capabilities needed to thrive within it and be able to clearly identify the significance of the shifts happening across all sectors and industries.
 You'll get stuck into a range of technologies - getting your hands dirty and interrogating everything from machine learning to augmented reality You'll learn and absorb ideas and concepts using debate, evaluation and a variety of media formats.
 You'll refine your focus through research and insight.
 Your learning outcomes will be designed, developed and driven by you, with guidance from your dedicated advisor and mentors.
-At the conclusion of this phase, you will have developed a project plan or focus to work on for the next phase of your Master's - the Applied Learning Phase.
-2. Applied Learning Phase Full-time - next 21-52 weeks of the programme. c. ~37.5hrs per week Part-time - next 21-75 weeks of the programme. c. ~18hrs per week The Applied Learning Phase is a mixture of workshop sessions and self-directed project development.
-PHASE 1 Full-time - 21-36 weeks of the programme Part-time - 21-44 weeks of the programme This first part of the Applied Learning Phase kicks off Phase 1 of your project.
-In this phase, scheduled session time is reduced to one full day workshop per month for both online and onsite intakes, and fortnightly virtual drop-in sessions.
-PHASE 2 Full-time - 37-52 weeks of the programme Part-time - 45-75 weeks of the programme Phase 2 of the programme is highly flexible, and you are in full project mode.
-Your focus will be on implementing your project and testing results.
-This phase will involve a lot of independent, self-directed work.
+At the conclusion of this phase, you will have developed a project plan or focus to work on for the next phase of your Master's - the Applied phase.
+2. Applied Learning Phase Months 7-18 of the programme. c.25hrs per week.
+The Applied Learning phase is split into two parts - Lab time and self-directed project development.
+PART 1 - MONTHS 7-12 This first part of the Applied Learning phase kicks off stage 1 of your project.
+You're taking everything you've learnt during the Immersion phase and getting stuck into insight- driven research, hands-on development and project-based learning.
+How that comes together in practice differs from person to person and project to project.
+You will be supported by a designated, personal Advisor throughout the journey.
+In this first part, scheduled session time is reduced to one day per week, with an alternating schedule (see below) that switches week to week between 4hr workshop sessions and 1hr virtual drop-ins for questions.
+PART 2 - MONTHS 13-18 The last six months are highly flexible, and you're in full project mode.
+You choose whether to work independently or integrate your project development with your work role.
 You'll continue to work with your advisor to maintain momentum, focus and connection.
 NO PROJECT?
 NO PROBLEM.